 The Four Steps of Tool Use (Theory)

 Tool use allows developers to tell Command R/R+ which tools it can interact with and how to structure interactions (e.g. API requests, or anything that can be formatted in JSON).
-Command R/R+ then dynamically selects the right tools and the right parameters for these interactions.
+The model will then dynamically select the right tools and the right parameters to complete these interactions.
 Developers can then execute these tool calls, and receive tool results in return.
 Finally, to generate the final response from the model, developers submit these tool results to the Command R/R+ model.

 We want to stress that it’s the developers executing tool calls and submitting final results to Command R/R+.